-The mission of the Office of Career Connections is promoting the mission of Morehouse School of Medicine by providing experiences for learners that will enable them to realize their career goals.
-As the central hub at Morehouse School of Medicine for career education and resources, we provide resources to our learners as they navigate educational, mentoring and occupational information and opportunities, identify and pursue academic, industry, public/private programs and experiential opportunities, develop effective job search skills, and attain their career development goals.
-We partner with federal, state and non-governmental agencies, employers, faculty, alumni, and supporters of learners' career discovery and development.
-We are committed to Morehouse School of Medicine's mission of diversifying the health professional and scientific workforce and the creation and advancement of health equity.
-We demonstrate our commitment by preparing our learners for successful careers with a sense of purpose and workplace competencies.
+- As the central hub at Morehouse School of Medicine for career education and support, we provide resources to our learners as they identify and pursue academic, industry, public/private programs, and experiential opportunities, develop effective job search strategies, and attain their career development goals. - We partner with federal, state, and non-governmental agencies, employers, faculty, alumni, and supporters of learners' career discovery and development. - We are committed to Morehouse School of Medicine's mission of diversifying the health profession and scientific workforce and the creation and advancement of health equity to achieve health justice. - We demonstrate our commitment by equipping our learners with career readiness tools and strategies necessary for successful careers.